 When it is important and when we are able, we will let you know the effects of a failure to provide personal information, if and when the situation arises.

 We collect personal information in a number of ways, both directly and indirectly.

-We may contact you directly or you may contact us directly; such as by telephone, or through manual or online donation forms, registrations or transactions, or by ordering merchandise, or taking part in an event or a contest, such as a raffle.
+We may contact you directly or you may contact us directly; such as by telephone, or through manual or online donation forms, registrations or transactions, or by ordering merchandise or purchasing products, or taking part in an event or a contest, such as a raffle.
 At an event, we may take your picture and ask for personal details.
 We also request personal information in application forms when seeking volunteers, or filling student or paid staff roles.

 THE PURPOSES OF COLLECTION

 We collect personal information for purposes which are directly related to one or more of our functions or activities.

 - Seeking financial support for our medical research activities through donations or in-kind contributions;

 - Processing of donations or merchandise and product orders, including issuing tax receipts and tax invoices;